-Note: Flame and Blaze plan users are billed monthly on a per-project basis.
+Note: Flame and Blaze plan usage is billed monthly on a per-project basis, in U.S. Dollars.

 Calculate Blaze plan estimated costs

 Use our pricing calculator to get an estimate for your monthly costs on the Blaze plan.
 All unit costs are billed at the rate of the underlying Google Cloud Platform infrastructure.

 Firebase's paid infrastructure features are the Realtime Database, Storage, Hosting, and Test Lab.
 We offer a free tier for all of these features.